Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Introduction

 \section{Introduction}

-Semantic segmentation aims at assigning a semantic label to each pixel in a natural image, which is a fundamental and hot topic in the computer vision community.
-It has wide range of applications in both academic and industrial fields.
-Thanks to the powerful representation capability of deep neural networks \cite{krizhevsky2012imagenet,simonyan2014very,he2016deep,szegedy2015going} and large-scale image datasets \cite{everingham2015pascal,cordts2016cityscapes,zhou2019semantic,caesar2018coco,neuhold2017mapillary}, tremendous achievements have been seen for image semantic segmentation.
-However, video semantic segmentation has not been witnessed such tremendous progress \cite{gadde2017semantic,jin2017video,liu2017surveillance,nilsson2018semantic} due to the lack of large-scale datasets.
+\IEEEPARstart{S}{emantic} segmentation aims at assigning a semantic label to each pixel in a natural image, which is a fundamental and hot topic in the computer vision community.
+It has a wide range of applications in both academic and industrial fields.
+Thanks to the powerful representation capability of deep neural networks \cite{shelhamer2017fully,badrinarayanan2017segnet,tian2019decoders,liu2020efficientfcn} and large-scale image datasets \cite{everingham2015pascal,cordts2016cityscapes,zhou2019semantic,caesar2018coco,waqas2019isaid}, tremendous achievements have been seen for image semantic segmentation.
+However, \textbf{video semantic segmentation (VSS)} has not been witnessed such tremendous progress \cite{gadde2017semantic,jin2017video,liu2017surveillance,nilsson2018semantic} due to the lack of large-scale datasets.
 For example, Cityscapes \cite{cordts2016cityscapes} and NYUDv2 \cite{silberman2012indoor} datasets only annotate one or several nonadjacent frames in a video clip.
 CamVid \cite{brostow2008segmentation} only has a small scale and a low frame rate.
-The real world is actually dynamic rather than static, so the research on video semantic segmentation (VSS) is necessary.
-Fortunately, the recent establishment of the large-scale video segmentation dataset, VSPW \cite{miao2021vspw}, solves the problem of video data scarcity.
-This inspires us to denoting our efforts to VSS.
+The real world is actually dynamic rather than static, so research on VSS is necessary.
+Fortunately, the recent establishment of the large-scale VSS dataset, VSPW \cite{miao2021vspw}, solves the problem of video data scarcity.
+This inspires us to denote our efforts to VSS.

+As widely accepted, the contextual information plays a central role in image semantic segmentation \cite{zhang2018context,jin2021mining,jin2021isnet,yuan2020object,liu2020learning,zhou2019context,he2019adaptive,ding2018context,li2020spatial,chen2018deeplab,chen2018encoder,zhao2017pyramid,yang2018denseaspp,huang2019ccnet,zhu2019asymmetric,zhen2020joint}.
+When considering videos, the contextual information can be divided into two cases based on how much temporal information is used: \textbf{\textit{local temporal contexts}} and \textbf{\textit{global temporal contexts}}.
+As shown in \figref{fig:intro_a}, local temporal contexts refer to the contexts from neighboring/nearby frames, while global temporal contexts represent the contexts from a much larger view, \ie, the whole video.